Understanding Genetic Technology

 Producing insulin, testing genetic diseases, and studying how genes cause illness.

-GM crops can resist pests, reduce chemical use, and improve yield when used responsibly.
+GM crops can resist pests, reduce chemical use, and improve yield responsibly.

 Research needs approval, consent, and long-term safety checks for people and nature.

-This image illustrates key aspects of genetic technology, such as DNA manipulation and gene editing processes.
+This image illustrates key aspects of genetic technology, including DNA manipulation and gene editing processes used in modern biology.